StephanePeyregne/bam-mergeRef/README.md

-# bam-mergeRef - a command-line tool to merge two versions of a BAM file aligned to different references
+# bam-mergeRef - a command-line tool to merge two versions of a BAM file, each aligned to different versions of the same reference

 This tool was developed as part of a pipeline to avoid reference bias in ancient DNA and was applied to sequences from two low-coverage Neandertal genomes.
-At positions that differ between the reference and sequenced genome, sequences that carry the non-reference alleles are less likely to align to the reference genome.
+At positions that differ between the reference and sequenced genomes, sequences that carry the non-reference alleles are less likely to align to the reference genome.
 This is particularly an issue with ancient DNA because of the potential presence of additional substitutions that derive from ancient DNA damage.

 If one knows *a priori* polymorphic sites that are likely to differ between the reference and sequenced genomes, one way to avoid this reference bias is to align to two different references carrying one or the other allele, and later combine all alignments.